eric-downes/claude_sync/README.md

 - 📁 **Organized Storage** - Maintains a clean directory structure matching your Claude.ai organization
 - 🎯 **Selective Sync** - Sync specific projects or all projects at once
 - 📊 **Progress Tracking** - Real-time progress updates during sync
-- 🔍 **Automatic Pagination** - Handles "View All" to access all your projects (not just the first 30)
 - 💾 **Metadata Preservation** - Saves project descriptions and sync timestamps
 - 🖥️ **Headless Mode** - Can run in background without opening browser window